rolinh/VQMT/README.md

 # BUILD

 CMake is required in order to build VQMT.
-Here are the required compilation
-steps:

-Create the build directory:

-	mkdir build

-Navigate into it:

-	cd build

-Run the cmake command to generate a Makefile that works for your operating
-system:

-	cmake ..

-Now you can use the make command to build the software:
+A Makefile is provided to ease the building step:

 	make

-The binary will be placed into a bin  sub-directory.
+This command has the effect of creating the `build` directory, calling `cmake` within it and building VQMT.
+The binary may then be found in `build/bin/Release`.

 # USAGE